Frequently Asked Questions

 Running cups are used when oil is applied to the skin and the cup is moved up and down the area.
 This method helps increase circulation, release muscle tension, and support deeper tissue relaxation.

-All methods may create temporary redness or “Sha,” which reflects increased circulation and the body’s healing response.
+All methods may create temporary redness or “sha,” which reflects increased circulation and the body’s healing response.
 This process helps bring oxygen and nutrients to the tissues while supporting removal of metabolic waste.

 -